Home

 Frequently Asked Questions about Tools

 With tools, we have found a few simple techniques to be very effective.
-Bear in mind, the fundamental objective is to remove dirt, not patina.
-Never, ever should an abrasive be used.
+Bear in mind, the fundamental objective is to remove dirt without damaging surface texture or patina.
+Never should an abrasive be used.
+Never should a water based cleaner be used on wood.
 Never should a finish be applied to an antique.
-A good quality museum grade wax, like the Behlen's Blue Label Wax that we sell is OK.
-Wax can be easily removed if necessary.
+Instead, use a good quality museum grade wax, like Behlen's Blue Label Wax, or Rennaissance Wax, both of which we sell.
+Wax protects the surface but can be easily removed if necessary.
 If a tool is lightly dirty, like a molding plane that has been stored for many years, the waxing will be enough to also remove any light surface dirt.
-If a tool is heavily dirty, we have found the most effective approach, both on wood and metal surfaces, to use a dry automotive rubbing compound, like the Turtle Wax red rubbing compound, not the finer white polishing compound.
+The solvent in the wax acts as a cleaner that loosens surface dirt.
+Just look at how black the white rag that you using for the wax will turn.
+If a tool is particularly dirty, we have found the most effective approach, both on wood and metal surfaces, to use a dry automotive rubbing compound, like the Turtle Wax red rubbing compound, not the finer white polishing compound.
 It is best used sparingly on an old rag, like a sock.
 Work it into the fabric until it has a burnished surface and then put more on in tiny dabs when needed.
 There is a technique to it, but it is easily learned and well worth the effort.
 If you clean a dirty tool like this, and then wax it, it will look wonderful, without any loss of patina.

 Remember, the most important thing is to use your judgment, don't rush into anything, and don't do anything that can't be undone!

-What if a tool is too rusty to use without use of abrasives? - Immediately after reading our cleaning philosophy, the question is inevitably asked, what if a tool is too rusty to use without use of abrasives.
+What if a tool is too rusty to use without the use of abrasives? - Immediately after reading our cleaning philosophy, the question is inevitably asked, what if a tool is too rusty to use without use of abrasives.
 If a tool is a rare antique in this condition, it should probably be stabilized with a good waxing, and left to a collector.
 If it is a common tool, like a Stanley bench plane, consider it a user tool and do what you want to it.
-Our comments on cleaning are focused more on irreplaceable antiques, not common user tools.
+Our comments on cleaning are focused more on tools that have not been neglected beyond rescue, not on tools that are so far gone that drastic action is required.

-Why should I buy from a dealer and not an auction? - It used to be, in most areas of antiques, that the bargains were at the auctions, and dealers were expensive.
-Today, most auctions are so well attended that there are no bargains and if anything, prices go above what a good dealer would charge.
-We certainly see prices at tool auctions going well above our prices for similar items.
+Why should I buy from a dealer and not an auction? - It used to be, in most areas of antiques, that auctions were wholesale venues where savvy buyers might get a bargain, and buying from dealers was more expensive but offered much greater protections.
+Today, most auctions are so well attended that there are no bargains, and if anything, prices go above what a good dealer would charge, but without the protection of buying from a reputable dealer.
+We certainly see prices at tool auctions going well above our prices for similar items, including ones that are fundamentally flawed in some way that is not obvious.

-With a good dealer, you can always return a purchase that you are not happy with.
+With a good dealer, you can always return a purchase that turns out to not be what you expected.
 Not so with an auction.
-Of course, you can be rooked by a dealer, we have been, but that will not happen through a reputable dealer.
+Of course, you can be rooked by a dealer, even we have been, but that will not happen with a reputable dealer.
 Good dealers can not afford to blemish their reputations by alienating customers.
 The tool world is too small for that.
-Word gets around quick.
+Word gets around quickly.
 That is why dealers often put the pieces that they don't want to be associated with in auctions.
-We all do that.
-If a piece is not quite up to our standards, we won't sell it, but we will throw it in an auction!